1968 Democratic National Convention: Convention

 The convention was among the most tense and confrontational political conventions ever in American history, marked by fierce debate and protest over the Vietnam peace talks and controversy over the heavy-handed police tactics of the convention's host, Mayor Richard J. Daley of Chicago.
 The keynote speaker was Senator Daniel Inouye of Hawaii.

 Before the start of the convention on August 26, several states had competing slates of delegates attempting to be seated at the convention.
 Some of these delegate credential fights went to the floor of the convention on August 26, where votes were held to determine which slates of delegates representing Texas, Georgia, Alabama, Mississippi and North Carolina would be seated at the convention.
 The more racially integrated challenging slate from Texas was defeated.

+The Conrad Hilton Hotel served as the headquarters hotel for the convention.

 Vietnam war plank and Johnson's influence

 Within the convention, tensions arose between pro-war and anti-war Democrats.
 One of the principal issues at the peace talks in Paris was the North Vietnamese demand that the U.S. unconditionally cease bombing North Vietnam before discussing any other matters.
 The more dovish Democrats favored the North Vietnamese demand while more hawkish Democrats demanded the North Vietnamese promise to close the Ho Chi Minh Trail as the price of a bombing pause, a demand the North Vietnamese rejected.
 Vice President Humphrey, confronted with a divided party, attempted to craft a party platform that would appeal to both factions, calling for a bombing pause that "took into account, most importantly, the risk to American troops as well as the response from Hanoi."
 Humphrey's platform tacitly implied that he would order a complete bombing pause if elected.
 Anticipating the "Vietnamization" strategy later carried out by Richard Nixon, Humphrey's platform called for the "de-Americanization" of the war as the U.S. gradually pulled American troops out from South Vietnam and shifted the burden of fighting back to the South Vietnamese.